Kanishkrawatt/CPP/Oops/Inheritance/readme.md

 ### Aggregation

-Aggregation is a special type of association in which all objects have their own lifecycle and there is no owner.
-It represents a HAS-A relationship.
+In C++, aggregation is a process in which one class defines another class as any entity reference.
+It is another way to reuse the class.
+It is a form of association that represents HAS-A relationship.

 ```cpp
 Example: